Abhinav330/Data-Science-Projects/EDA/Credit analytics/Credit score assigning system/readme.md

 3. Run the Jupyter Notebook files in the following order:

    - `Credit score classification_Data_Cleaning_part1.ipynb`
+   -  `Credit score classification_EDA_part2.ipynb`

 ## Usage

-To replicate the data cleaning process, follow the steps outlined in `Credit score classification_Data_Cleaning_part1.ipynb`.
+To replicate the data cleaning process, follow the steps outlined in `Credit score classification_Data_Cleaning_part1.ipynb` and  in `Credit score classification_EDA_part2.ipynb`.
 Modify the notebook as needed for your specific dataset.

 ## License